wireless-power-laboratory/hp3721a/README.md

 ![image](/images/3721a-front.jpg)

-The Model 3722A Noise Generator uses digital techniques to synthesize binary and Gaussian noise patterns.
-These _pseudorandom_ patterns, which are of known content and duration, are repeated over and over without interruption.
-Since one pattern is identical with th4 net, each pattern has the same effect on the system under test: For this reason, pseudorandom noise signals cause no statistical variance in test results.
-The Model 3722A also generates truly random binary and Gaussian noise.
+The Model 3721A Correlator is an all-digital, dc-to-250 kHz signal analyzer which combines four major measurement capabilities in one instrument.
+It measures autocorrelation, cross-correlation, probability distributions, and signal averaging (signal recovery), the process of recovering the waveshape of repetitive signals buried in noise -- described with reference to the Model [5480A](https://github.com/cartheur/hp5480a) Signal Analyzer.
+All results are displayed on a built-in CRT.

 ### table of contents

-* What is the art of precision [noise](/art-of-correlation/README.md)?
+* What is the art of precision [correlation](/statistical-signal-analysis/README.md)?

 ### Instrument details